learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 <header></header>
 ```

-Why do we call these semantic elements?
-Semantic elements are elements that we
+Why do we call these _semantic_ elements?
+Semantic elements are elements that
-use when the content within the element all has the same related meaning.
-In our
+we use when the content within the element all has the same related _meaning_.
-`header` example above, all the content we would put within the `header` element
+In our `header` example above, all the content we would put within the `header`
-would relate to introductory content, such as titles or navigation.
+element would relate to introductory content, such as titles or navigation.

 ## Demonstrate HTML5 Semantic Element Use